mishra-bhavya/my-first-chatbot/README.md

 ---

-Made with ❤️ using Gemini AI
+Made with ❤️ using OpenAI GPT-4o-mini